GitHub Authentication

 CODER_OAUTH2_GITHUB_DEVICE_FLOW=true

-This is optional.
-We recommend using the standard OAuth flow instead, as it is more convenient for end users.
+Device flow is optional for custom GitHub OAuth apps.
+We generally recommend using the standard OAuth flow instead, as it is more convenient for end users.